Last Updated on November 16, 2024 by Jason

 Cyma R.420KT movement

 The watch has a fully signed 17-jewel bumper automatic movement, calibre 420KT, which is working well.
-It is a Swiss-made movement and was in production from 1943 until 1954.
+It is a Swiss made movement and was in production from 1943 until 1954.
 It is a variant of the 420 with a sweep second hand.

 Calibre 420 was Cyma Tavannes first automatic movement.
 It was designed and built in-house by Cyma Tavannes.
 They had several variants, the basic being sub second then a sweep second and finally a variant with a date mechanism.
-They also made non-automatic versions for manual wind watches.
+They also made non-automatic versions of manual wind watches.
 The automatic movements are fastened to a mounting plate that varies in size depending on the case design.

 Cyma calibre, 420 variants: